Tracking Board Member Changes¶

 )

-With this setup, you will be able to keep track of the board members of various private companies in the technology sector.
+By running the above code on a regular basis, you will be able to keep track of the board members of various private companies in the technology sector.